rmhorton/ROC_curves/multi_distribution_roc_discussion.md

 * Better colors?
 What does it look like when a partially transparent false negative area overlaps a false positive area?
 * D3 vs plotly (Plotly has built in pop up controls to take screenshot etc., maybe make that optional to reduce clutter?)
 * compare in detail to the old [Kennis Research Shiny app](https://kennis-research.shinyapps.io/ROC-Curves/)
+* Put the controls for the distribution of negatives on the left and the controls for the positives on the right.
+This way they will correspond better to the locations of the peaks on the x-axis of the plot.

 ## ChatGPT's Ideas: Additional Feature Suggestions for the ROC Explorer